-Our IT systems exist on platforms in over 45 countries, many of which have been acquired in connection with business acquisitions, resulting in a complex technical infrastructure.
-Such complexity creates difficulties and inefficiencies in monitoring business results and consolidating financial data and could result in a material adverse effect on our business, results of operations and financial condition.
-In order to reduce this complexity, we are in the process of implementing a standard IT platform project to transition from many of the former systems to a single system.
-Given its scope, this project will take several years to complete and will require significant human and financial resources.
+We are in the process of implementing a standard IT platform across our business and have successfully completed implementation in approximately three-fourths of our locations.
+The transition from many former systems, many of which were acquired in connection with business acquisitions, to a single system will reduce complexity and inefficiencies in monitoring business results and consolidating financial data that could result in a material adverse effect on our business, results of operations and financial condition.
+This project has been ongoing for several years requiring significant human and financial resources and is expected to be substantially complete by early fiscal 2019, with work at our Flexible Products & Services operations being completed later in 2019.
 There can be no assurance that this project will be successful, and even if successful, there can be no assurance that other difficulties and inefficiencies will not exist in our systems.